bbauska/Manhattan-Project-2.0/README.md

 And most if not more more importantly I'm going to say is that custody of recovered discs were to be analyzed by Vanavar Bush and custody was to be given to Atomic Energy Commission National Laboratories places at this time like Sandia.
 Well Sandia would come next year in 1949 when Truman asked AT&T and Western Electric to take over Sandia base Los Alamos Oakidge and yeah does that ring a bell?
 I firmly believe that is the case and of course that corresponds so well with my UFO legacy program outline where FFRDC's and GO institutions most prominently DOE and NNSA national labs hold much of the material and gatekeep knowledge to the lowest rung of the latter which is defense industrialbased prime contractors and their subcontractors and that seemed to be the case until North Grumman Loheed Martin and a couple others in 2005 and 2006 Six, the early days of the war on terror decided to do their own thing with their own self fund through misappropriation of IRA funds.
 Anyways, that kind of reviews the political shield cover as well with the top policy group.
 And we talked about Truman setting up the National Security Council as the UFO crash retrieval and legacy program centralized body.

 And of course, Eisenhower continued that trend with the National Security Council 5412 committee signed in 1954 and 1955. literally under the 5412 committee was the quote unquote special group and following on to that was of course Nixon's 303 committee.
 So, let's start to talk about these cold war transitions because that's what I find so interesting.
 Of course Eisenhower was so imperative not only to UFO legacy programs but also the modern-day classification system.
 With his executive order 10501 Eisenhower got rid of the restricted classification not to be confused with restricted data in the DOE.
 Restricted was a fourth classification level outside of confidential, secret and top secret and during this time epoch program leaders were quite peeved about this removal of of the restricted classification.

 So they started introducing ad hoc security protocols specifically top secret code word rate on access and that sort of thing continued for decades on and that's the wild wild west days of the programs where the programs could exploit top secret code word rate on access controls like the NRO used with like the ban classification system for example and so this was standard practice as as well as US classification and the legacy program infrastructure got an enormous bolster with the 1954 4 atomic energy agreement.
 As we talked about a 1954 atomic energy agreement, special nuclear materials, restricted data, formally restricted data is subject to statutory authority.
 So DOE classification essentially branched off from standard US and executive order-based classification which isn't subject to secret, top secret.
 I'm sorry, confidential secret and top secret clearance.
 You have L and Q Q clearance in the DOE which is equivalent to secret and top secret respectively.

-But then you can also have Q clearance in the DOE with with kind of more added on like restricted data Q plus restricted data.
+But then you can also have Q clearance in the DOE with kind of more added on like restricted data Q plus restricted data.
 And so that sort of classification system is statutory.
 It is empowered by the 1954 atomic energy agreement and classified material born classified and not subject to automatic declassification review.
 It is extremely different from the executive order-based classification system and is not subject to a simple presidential executive order.
 I've talked to many people about this and many people who are in positions of consequence are well aware of this, but an executive order by Trump to release the UFO files will not touch things covered by statutory authority.
 I've talked about this several times by now, but I think back to Dylan Borland saying whilst working at Ditra,  nearby there were old Atomic Energy Commission files that concluded that some UFOs were of extraterrestrial origin.
 Files like this are what I'm talking about.

 I personally don't know how to pry those loose so easily, but I'm sure that the executive branch I I'm sure Rubio since he knows this since Dave Grusch handed everything off to Rubio.
 But Rubio was pretty shrewd.
 He was able to use separation of individuals to gather information for plausible deniability or just to keep himself at arms length.
 Rubio will know about this stuff.
 So hopefully he can use that to his advantage if he's trying to keep the cards close to his chest.
 Or he wants to be the one to spearhead a disclosure movement so he can run for office in a future term.
 Probably politicking with this disclosure movement currently.
 It's annoying, but it is what it is and we just kind of have to suffer it.

 So, Executive Order 10501, Nixon's 1972 executive order 11652, which was subject to criticism shortly after that.
 We talked about that Congressional Research Service report that talked about people essentially being incredibly peeved and concerned that so many authorities not connected with US classification were able to slap on their own classification controls.
 Now, we start to see the decline of the legacy program security structure with Jimmy Carter in 1977, who, of course moved the US classification towards more government transparency.
 This is probably why the legacy programs haven't trusted as many Democratic politicians with UFO legacy program readons or partial readons.
 I firmly believe this because we could see that Clinton, Obama and so forth, Biden after the fact were not read into the program. they were just temporary employees and so forth.

-So 1982 Reagan strips away the ability to use these ad hoc security protocols as well as national security decision memorandum 519 I believe.
+So 1982, Reagan strips away the ability to use these ad hoc security protocols as well as national security decision memorandum 519 I believe.
 It was which came in 1985 shortly after yellow.
 So 1982, Executive Order 12356 and NSD 519 were what tightened the grasp on special access programs.
 More oversight, not government transparency, but more oversight.
 And of course, Yellow Fruit was a disaster.
 Yellow Fruit was part of the impetus for the Iran Contra findings.
 And Yellow Fruit was out of the US Army Special Operations Division in 1981.

 I firmly believe the investigations and audits into Lieutenant Colonel Duncan not only found other covert activities in YellowFruit, but also the Army saw.
 I think this was a major domino in the Wilson Davis notes, the senior review group saying, "Hey, years ago, our program was almost infiltrated in a series of audits, so we had to get cozy and hide ourselves."
 I do believe that sort of massive SAP scandal really really really nearly exposed the programs and of course I believe the senior review group also talked about one of the issues being money.
 Of course, in the Lieutenant Colonel Duncan audits that revealed yellow fruit a lot of those were initially financial audits.
 So there's some pieces to put together there.

 And of course at that time as we see with Edward C. The Aldrich legacy programs were forced to start using cover offices within the known United States government with Edward Aldrich and the Air Force outside activities.
 Previously programs have been hiding in SAP umbrella's precursor to SAPS at this point like Polaris and Sand dollar.

 But literally we see programs that were once funded from the US Treasury and had an actual presidentially mandated funding mechanism start to hide and cover programs because there's no wild wild west these programs these joint air force and NRO activities aren't able to use their top secret code word.
 So these activities outside the air force that the air force has administrative and operational control over we hide those in the air force under the SAF AA and bypass the AAZ which is the component level SAPCO for the Air Force.
 So that in itself is just to cover office.
 It's really intriguing.
 And then of course in 1994 again we see the programs fully separate and it took a man with a Machavellian political malleability and maneuvering like Dick Cheney to hold the programs together until he left office in 2009.
 And then the closest individual to be a mob boss if you will was Lieutenant General James Clapper.
 Who even holds the crumbs of what Clapper once held?
 I don't know, but I would imagine it's a small group.

 But yes, we talked about the onion.
 We will talk so much more about the onion in part two.
 We are going to talk about specifically what special access programs are, how they become unagnowledged and waved, what a bigot list is, more on SAP history.
 How you access SAPs, different SAPs security checkpoints and so on.
 We're going to talk about the concept of unrivaled secrecy, funding mechanisms, insider and outsider threat protection mechanisms and so forth, the legacy programs used today.
 And we're going to talk about several modern-day program protection agencies.

-These are going to include the DARPA SID security and intelligence directorate DOEICI office of intelligence and counter intelligence AFL CMC IPD the air force life cycle management center information protect information protection directorate I'm sorry and then maybe we'll talk a little bit more about AFOSIPJ but I've already talked about that 20 never plenty never forget the name Terry Phillips never forget his successor Lee M Russ with that out of the way Guys, we'll start to wrap it up today.
+These are going to include the DARPA SID security and intelligence directorate DOEICI office of intelligence and counter intelligence AFL CMC IPD the air force life cycle management center information protect information protection directorate I'm sorry and then maybe we'll talk a little bit more about AFOSIPJ but I've already talked about that 20 never plenty never forget the name Terry Phillips.
+Never forget his successor, Lee M Russ with that out of the way guys.
+We'll start to wrap it up today.
 I want to thank everybody for being here.

 Please remember to like and subscribe.
 The channel's almost to 120,000 subscribers.
 Never in my wildest dreams did I ever think that was possible.
 So, from the bottom of my heart, for everybody, thank you.
 I do have a